sharetribe/flex-docs/src/docs/ftw-configuration/how-to-set-up-currency-in-ftw/index.md

 updated: 2019-07-17
 category: ftw-configuration
 ingress:
-  Flex Template for Web (FTW) uses USD as the default currency.
+  The Sharetribe Web Template uses USD as the default currency.
 This guide will help you to change the default currency and other currency-related settings.
 published: true